A wrapper to runPCA function to compute principal component analysis (PCA) from a given SingleCellExperiment object.

 A SingleCellExperiment object with PCA computation

-updated in reducedDim(inSCE, reducedDimName)
+updated in reducedDim(inSCE, reducedDimName).

 data(scExample, package = "singleCellTK")